OsamaEbrahim/EStore/README.md

 2-Update the connection string in the appsettings.json folder.

+3-Install the required packages(Right-Click on Dependencies/Packages and click update).

-3-Run the Add-Migration "CreateSchema" command.
+4-Run the Add-Migration "CreateSchema" command.

-4-Run Update-Database command.
+5-Run Update-Database command.

 Notes: